The TRND program is accepting new proposals to collaborate. Proposals are due Sept. 30.

-The TRND program seeks to collaborate with academic, nonprofit, industry and other government researchers from within and outside the United States.
-By collaborating with TRND, partners with promising new therapeutic candidates benefit from the significant rare and neglected disease pre-clinical development expertise of TRND scientists.
+Review How to Request a Collaboration to begin the process.
+By collaborating with TRND, partners with promising new therapeutic candidates benefit from the significant rare and neglected disease preclinical development expertise of TRND scientists.
 No funds are awarded through TRND.
-In general, the program leverages internal resources and pre-clinical and regulatory expertise to support the development of promising, well-validated therapeutic candidates from as early as lead compound optimization through submission of an Investigational New Drug application to the Food and Drug Administration.
+In general, the program leverages internal resources and preclinical and regulatory expertise to support the development of promising, well-validated therapeutic candidates from as early as lead compound optimization through submission of an Investigational New Drug application to the Food and Drug Administration.

-TRND receives proposals for new collaborations through the online proposalCENTRAL system.
-Interested investigators undergo initial pre-screening to assess overall fit for the TRND program.
+Interested investigators undergo initial pre-screening to assess overall fit for the TRND program prior to submitting a formal proposal.
 Full proposals are rigorously assessed by TRND staff, with additional input from staff in other NIH Institutes and Centers and from external drug development experts.
 When a collaboration is initiated, TRND forms a project team and a project plan is developed, including a timeline, milestones, deliverables and “go/no-go” decision points.

 Learn more about working with TRND: